alieseparker/data_structures/README.md

 set(key, val) - should store the given val using the given key hash(key) - should hash the key provided

+For the purposes of this assignment I'm using a hashing method that will do the following: sum the ordinal values of the characters in a key and use the modulus operator to fold the result into an open index in the bucket.

 ### Usage
 ```Ruby
 ```